Neology92/Neology92/README.md

 - **Ethical UX**:
   I care about improving user experiences without manipulating users or fueling artificial needs for profit.
   My goal is to design tools and spaces that **serve people**, not exploit them.
+- Worked for a year as a **programming teacher** at a technical school.

 ## 🌍 What I'm looking for